Alfresco/alfresco-js-api/src/api/gs-core-rest-api/docs/UnfiledRecordFoldersApi.md

     hostEcm: 'http://127.0.0.1:8080'
 });

-let unfiledrecordfoldersApi = new UnfiledrecordfoldersApi(this.alfrescoApi);
+let unfiledrecordfoldersApi = new UnfiledRecordFoldersApi(this.alfrescoApi);

 let opts = {
   'autoRename': true //  | If true, then  a name clash will cause an attempt to auto rename by finding a unique name using an integer suffix.